Sustainable Aquaculture: Home

 Please note you will have to sign in to access these readings.

 Nearly all the resources you will need access to are journals.
-Accessing journals off campus can be a bit tricky as you will need to log in to the University to get access to the full journal articles.
+For most journal articles you will need to login to view the full text.

 Credo Reference is a collection of several hundred major reference books including dictionaries, encyclopaedias and thesauri including a number of scientific and language resources.
 (For off-campus access you will need your university login and password.)